jimhigson/oboe.js-website/content/examples.md

 A simple download
 -----------------

-It isn't really what Oboe is for but you can use it as a simple AJAX library.
+It isn't what Oboe was built for but it works fine as a simple AJAX library.
-This might be good to drop it into an existing application before iteratively refactor towards progressive loading.
-The API should be familiar to jQuery users.
+This might be a good tactic to drop it into an existing application before iteratively refactoring towards progressive loading.
+The call style should be familiar to jQuery users.

 ``` js
 oboe('/myapp/things.json')